stoplightio/spectral/docs/guides/7-sharing-rulesets.md

   - example-spectral-ruleset
 ```

-Pegging a ruleset on given version is possible through a `package.json`:
+Locking a ruleset on a given version is possible through `package.json`:

 ```json
 {